bibanon/BASC-py4chan/docs/index.rst

     However, we recommend that **all users** switch to BASC-py4chan.
 This module is more Pythonic, has better support, documentation, and will be gaining new features.

+The BASC-py4chan repository is located `on Github <https://github.com/bibanon/BASC-py4chan>`_, where pull requests and issues can be submitted.

 We're currently writing up the documentation for this module, so stick with us while we flesh out the library documentation and the rest of it!

 .. toctree::